akshaythengne/puffy_skill_test-Head_of_Data_Infra/README.md

 # 🛏️ Puffy – Head of Data Infrastructure & Analytics Skill Test

+I've created this repository using my knowledge and help from Chatgpt.
 This repository implements an **end-to-end analytics data pipeline** for a DTC e-commerce business, covering:

 1. Incoming data quality validation
 2. Data cleaning and transformation